Fighting Ruben Wolfe

 Fighting Ruben Wolfe is a young adult fiction novel by Markus Zusak.
-Originally published in Australia by Omnibus in 2000, the first American Hardcover printing was by Arthur A. Levine Books, an imprint of Scholastic Press, February, 2001.
-First soft cover edition was printed in February, 2002.
+Originally published in Australia by Omnibus in 2000.

 Fighting Ruben Wolfe is the second book featuring brothers Cameron and Ruben Wolfe and their family.
 The first book is The Underdog and the third book is When Dogs Cry.
+These books are referred to as the Wolfe Trilogy.

+Synopsis

+Brothers Cameron and Ruben Wolfe join a boxing circuit in order to earn some money for themselves and their family.
+But they learn that there isn't much glamour in such a life.

+Publishing history

+After the novel's initial publication in Australia by Omnibus Books in 2000 it was reprinted as follows: